MJP1986/hw-progressivebudget/README.md

 The key feature of this app is all transactions can be done when offline.
 The app updates the database when back online.

-Data can be visualized using chart in the front end.

 ## Technologies

 Javascript